 5 mg teduglutide in 0.5 mL of solution, corresponding to a concentration of 10 mg/mL.

-Each pack contains 28 powder vials, 28 pre-filled syringes with solvent, and 6 plungers.
+Each pack contains 28 vials with powder and 28 pre-filled syringes with solvent.

 REVESTIVE contains teduglutide as the active ingredient.